IKapusta/LoL-Win-Probability-Overlay/README.md

 Required Real-ESRGAN is already provided in the core/realesrgan

-if you want to retrain the models with different data, and create a "data" folder in the project root directory and look into core/models_gametime.py for the training function
+if you want to retrain the models with different data, create a "data" folder in the project root directory and look into core/models_gametime.py for the training function

 ## Acknowledgments
 Real-ESRGAN